• Recipes

 For marinating

-For making Ebi Chille
+For making Ebi Chili

 • Cut scallion into small pieces, mince the ginger and garlic.